Michael Cuddyer

-Michael Brent Cuddyer (/kəˈdaɪər/; born March 27, 1979) is an American former professional baseball outfielder who played 15 seasons in Major League Baseball (MLB) for the Minnesota Twins, Colorado Rockies, and New York Mets.
+Michael Brent Cuddyer (/kəˈdaɪər/; born March 27, 1979) is an American former professional baseball outfielder who played for 15 seasons in Major League Baseball (MLB) for the Minnesota Twins, Colorado Rockies, and New York Mets.
 He batted and threw right-handed.
 Cuddyer was a two-time MLB All-Star, and won a Silver Slugger Award in 2013, when he led the National League in batting average.
 Cuddyer announced his retirement after the 2015 season.
 He was inducted into the Minnesota Twins Hall of Fame on August 19, 2017.
 Primarily a right fielder, Cuddyer made starts at every defensive position except catcher and shortstop over the course of his career.

 Early life

 Cuddyer was born in Norfolk, Virginia, and is a 1997 graduate of Great Bridge High School in Chesapeake, Virginia, where he was a standout athlete in baseball, basketball, and football as well as student body president and National Honor Society member.
+In 1996 and 1997, he was named to the United States national under-18 baseball team, where he played in the World Junior Baseball Championship.
 In 1997, he was named to the All-America First Team by the American Baseball Coaches Association and Rawlings.
 Cuddyer was named Virginia's Player of the Year and Gatorade National baseball Player of the Year in 1997.
 He was also a member of USA Today's All-Star and the USA Junior National teams in 1997.

 During his high school career, he played American Legion Baseball and was named the 2014 American Legion Graduate of the Year.

 Cuddyer has given back to his hometown and high school many times during his career.